davidj778/Implement-NIST-800-53/README.md

 ![1](https://imgur.com/l5aIGfb.jpg)

-11. Observe Network Watcher topology tortne region and resource group all of your stuff is in.
+11. Observe Network Watcher topology for the region and resource group.
+Make sure all of your stuff is there.

 ![1](https://imgur.com/GS5OeZm.jpg)